openethereum/openethereum.github.io/Validator-Set-Tutorial-1.md

 We are missing here also the address and password file for `Alice`'s account as well as the bootnodes' addresses corresponding to all the nodes that we will use in this tutorial.
 Let's create an account for `Alice` using the passwords: `alicepwd`.

-To do this, simply run `parity --config ./alice.toml account new` using the passwords given above.
+To do this, simply run `openethereum --config ./alice.toml account new` using the passwords given above.
 ```bash
 Loading config file from ./alice.toml
 Please note that password is NOT RECOVERABLE.